ascend4/ascend4/A4SQP.md

   polish moved ACOPP14 closer to IPOPT's objective and reduced KKT from about `0.287` to `0.208`, but then stalled even at 3000 iterations and was too expensive to enable by default.
+- The ASCEND-translated dimensional ACOPP14 model exposed a scale-consistency issue in the C API solve driver: terminal stationarity-polish triggers were comparing physical step norms against scaled-model tolerances.
+The driver now retains both the physical step norm for reporting and the scaled step infinity norm for internal stationarity/polish gating.
+This does not solve ACOPP14; it only makes opt-in polish logic behave consistently for dimensional models.
+- A bounded `./a4 run ... --progress` sweep on the dimensional ACOPP14 model
+  still converges to a feasible high-objective/high-stationarity branch with BFGS and `ROW_2NORM` scaling.
+Exact-Hessian ASCEND variants did not reach the first progress callback within short timeouts, so exact Hessians are not yet a practical route for this model through the ASCEND adapter.
+- Enabling `reduced_gradient_polish` and `active_bound_release` after the
+  scaled-step fix reduced the late KKT residual only slowly and left the solve on the same high-objective branch.
+These options should remain opt-in until they show a reproducible CUTEst matrix improvement.

 CUTEst scaling follow-up, 2026-05-16: